 Ariel Carson M.AmSAT, SEP, is based in New York City.
 She received her teaching certification (1600 hours over 3 years) through Alexander Technique New York City (ATNYC) , headed by second generation teachers John Nicholls and Nanette Walsh.
-Nancy Napier, Dave Berger, and Raja Selvam were her primary teachers of Somatic Experiencing.
+Her primary teachers of Somatic Experiencing were Nancy Napier, Dave Berger, and Raja Selvam.
 She is the Associate Director of Riverside Initiative for the Alexander Technique as well as a faculty member there.
 She has assisted at The Juilliard School, and taught at Boston University where she earned her BFA.
 Ariel previously worked as a teaching artist for the Leadership Program, teaching leadership skills through the arts to under-served students in New York City public schools.
 From her work with U.S. veterans, activists, performers, social workers, and the LGBTQ community, Ariel is most interested in using the Alexander Technique and Somatic Experiencing work as part of a holistic and multifaceted approach to cultivating greater sustainability, resilience, vitality, and freedom in her current and future clients.